vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 And this perverted world shall be upside down: at the dissolution of the yuga (people) will venerate charnel-houses (eḍūkas) and abandon the gods, (whereas) śūdras will not serve the brahmins.
 When the yuga expires, the earth shall no longer be decorated by temples, but marked by charnel-houses (eḍūkas): in the hermitages of the great seers, in the settlements of brahmins, in the dwellings of the gods, in hallowed places (caitya), and in the abodes of the Nāgas.
 That is the sign that the yuga has come to an end.
 When men, fierce and devoid of dharma, will be constantly eating meat and drinking liquor, then the yuga will collapse.
 18

 Although not popular with the orthodox, the custom of erecting a monument for the dead goes back to megalithic times and was partly sanctioned by Vedic literature.
 19 Kane, dealing with funerary rites, observes (IV, 255): ‘It will be seen that the disposal of the dead in ancient India was divided into four stages, viz. cremation, collecting the charred bones and depositing them underground in an urn, expiatory rites (called Sāntikarma) and erection of a monument ´ over the bones.
 The last was not necessarily done in every case.’
-Caland in his Die altindischen Todten- und Bestattungsgebr¨auche describes this optional procedure.
+Caland in his Die altindischen Todten- und Bestattungsgebräuche describes this optional procedure.
 On the ground where the cremation had taken place (śmaśāna) a plot of land of the size of a man is demarcated, square or, according to others, round.
 The land is ritually ploughed.

-Mitten in die gepflugte Stelle wird der Aschenkrug hingestellt . . . ( ¨ op. cit. §93) Dar auf wird die Smaśāna-st ´ ¨atte besprengt und bes¨at (op. cit. §95).. . .
+Mitten in die gepflugte Stelle wird der Aschenkrug hingestellt . . . ( ¨ op. cit. §93) Dar auf wird die Smaśāna-st ´ ätte besprengt und besät (op. cit. §95).. . .
 Ganz wie bei der gew¨ohnlichen ‘Feuerschichtung’ wird das Smaśānafeld jetzt mit kleinen Steinen ´ umschlossen (op. cit. §96).. . .
 Jetzt, da das Terrain fur die ‘Schichtung’ geh ¨ ¨orig zu bereitet ist, wird die Stelle des śmaśāna, wo die Gebeine niedergelegt werden sollen, zur Aufname derselben zurechtgemacht (op. cit. §98). . . .
 Jetzt endlich das in allen Kalpas beschriebene Ausstreuen der Knochen. . . .
 Der Mādhyandina verwendet

 17 Madeleine Biardeau (2002 I, 607) is the latest in a long tradition starting with Lassen that sees in this passage a reference to Buddhist practice (below, n.
 81 on p.
 429).